nataliepauchard/backend-rails-travel-tracker/README.md

 The purpose of the app is to simulate a scratch-map of the world where users can log in, keep track of the countries they've visited and make a bucket list of the countries they wish to visit.
 It's a simple app based on three models; Users, Countries and Visits.

+See travel tracker [here](https://daniiblack.github.io/react-scratch-map/). **Note: as we are still working out some deployment bugs, users are unable to create a new account.
+So to login and see the map in action, login with email and password as 'natp@ga.co' and '123'.**

 Users can sign up and log in with a password that gets encrypted.
 To create country lists and interact with the map users must be logged in.

 This was a project for training purposes and still a work in progress.
 It was meant to help us learn how to work as a team to build a website.